Fred Quilt inquiry

 The Fred Quilt inquiries were two coroner's inquests into the November 1971 death of Fred Quilt, an elder of the Tsilhqot'in First Nation in the Chilcotin Country region of the west-central British Columbia Interior.
 Members of Quilt's family alleged that he died days after being beaten by Royal Canadian Mounted Police (RCMP) constables.
 The inquest juries found no wrongdoing on the part of the RCMP.
-A group of activists formed the Fred Quilt Committee, which raised money for Quilt's family, later attempted to press criminal charges against the RCMP.
+A group of activists formed the Fred Quilt Committee, which raised money for Quilt's family, and later attempted to press criminal charges against the RCMP.
 The two constables were exonerated in 1977 by Quilt's widow's deathbed confession that she had caused Quilt's fatal injury and had orchestrated false testimony by herself and other witnesses.

 November 28, 1971

 Incident

 On November 28, 1971, the RCMP received a call about a pickup truck blocking Highway 20 around Alexis Creek near Williams Lake.
 RCMP constables Daryl Bakewell and Peter Eakins responded and found Fred Quilt along with three other members of his family in the pickup.
 Fred Quilt, who was 55, was arrested on charges of drunk driving.
 The RCMP constables alleged that the four were "extremely intoxicated" and that Fred Quilt had to be pulled from the truck where he fell to the ground.
 The two officers also claimed that Fred Quilt fell again as he was being taken to the police truck in which the four were driven to the nearby Anaham Reserve.